yin-zt/gmd/README.md

    d '{\"username\": \"admin\", \"password\": \"VjjxGSQvPTt+9tnQHo7Vo+cVpW\"}'`

 ## shell
+1. shell: support you to use gmd exec scriptfile includind python\shell\powershell etc on the local-machine.
-1. exec: supports you to exec command on windows or linux platform，such as： `gmd exec -c hostname`
+2. exec: supports you to exec command on windows or linux platform，such as： `gmd exec -c hostname`
-2. ip: supports you to search ip of the local machine `gmd ip`
+3. ip: supports you to search ip of the local machine `gmd ip`
-3. color: suports you to select one color to decalate your message:
+4. color: suports you to select one color to decalate your message:
    `gmd color -m "message" -c color`

 ## info